A blood sample taken from a vein in the arm

 When is it requested?

-A doctor may use a prealbumin test when signs of malnutrition or poor nutrition are present.
+A doctor may consider requesting prealbumin when signs of malnutrition or poor nutrition are present.
+However, this test is not widely available, and samples may need to be sent to specialist laboratory.
 Signs of malnutrition include extreme weight loss, stunted growth (in a child), weakened resistance to infection, or being unable to think clearly.
 Hair may become brittle or begin to fall out, the skin may be dry or yellowish, muscles may feel weak, and fainting spells may occur.
 In younger women, menstrual periods may stop.

 What does the test result mean?